crc-org/crc-cloud/README.md

 For the moment only AWS is supported.
 Other will be added soon.
 <br/>
 <br/>
-**Note:** AWS AMIs (Amazon Machine Images) are regional resources so,for the moment, the only supported region is **us-west-2**.In the next few days the AMI will be copied to other regions, please be patient, it will take a while.
+**Note:** AWS AMIs (Amazon Machine Images) are regional resources so,for the moment, the only supported region is **us-west-2**.
+In the next few days the AMI will be copied to other regions, please be patient, it will take a while.

 ## Usage
 ### Prerequisites